19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Core Procedures/Resting.md

 - Restore any *temporary* ability damage.
 - Heal any [Conditions](../Conditions/!Conditions.md) that specify requiring a full rest to heal.

-You can do heavy mental activity such as [Spellcasting](../../Magic/Spellcasting/Spellcasting.md) for at most 2 hours this day.
+A PC can do heavy mental activity such as [Spellcasting](../../Magic/Spellcasting/Spellcasting.md) for at most 2 hours this day.

 ### Interruption

 The first time a full rest is interrupted by [Combat](../Combat/Combat.md) or similar danger, a PC must make a [DC](DC.md) 15 [Constitution](../../Player%20Characters/The%20Ability%20Scores/Constitution.md) check to receive the benefits of the rest.
 The [DC](DC.md) increases by 5 per subsequent interruption.
 On a failed check, the PC only receives the benefits of a long rest this day.

-If a PC was engaged in mental activity, roll a d6 for each activity.
-On a 1, the interruption occurs during that activity.
+If a PC was engaged in mental activity, roll a d6.
+On a 1-3, the interruption occurs during that activity.
 See [Interruption](#Interruption) for long rests.

 ==***Word to the wise:*** Don't count on full resting outside of civilization.==